Are You Measuring the Right Things in Your Business?

 4. Percentage of A-Players

 Finally, it’s critical to measure and improve the number of A-Players in your business (these being the top 5 to 10% of available talent for a given job, salary and location).
 Go through a talent assessment process to establish your current mix of A, B and C Players.
-And get rid of the C-Players that are dragging your company down.
-Don’t furlough them.
-Make them redundant.
+(During the pandemic, I advised companies to get rid of the C-Players dragging companies down.
+Putting them on furlough wasn’t the solution – making them redundant was.)

 Start with your Executive Team.
 Every one of them needs to be A-Players.
 If not, you need to act – and fast.
 This is like going to war.
 Would you want to be in a foxhole with someone you don’t trust?
 Someone who hasn’t got your back?
 Ask yourself two questions, ‘If they resigned tomorrow, would I be disappointed?’ and ‘Knowing what I know about them now, would I rehire them?’
 Answer ‘no’ and you’ve got a problem.
 It’s time to make some tough decisions.